aws/amazon-sagemaker-examples/advanced_functionality/scikit_bring_your_own/container/ReadMe.md

 * __build\_and\_push.sh__: The script to build the Docker image (using the Dockerfile above) and push it to the [Amazon EC2 Container Registry (ECR)][ecr] so that it can be deployed to SageMaker.
 Specify the name of the image as the argument to this script.
 The script will generate a full name for the repository in your account and your configured AWS region.
 If this ECR repository doesn't exist, the script will create it.

-* __im-decision-trees__: The directory that contains the application to run in the container.
+* __decision-trees__: The directory that contains the application to run in the container.
 See the next session for details about each of the files.

 * __local-test__: A directory containing scripts and a setup for running a simple training and inference jobs locally so that you can test that everything is set up correctly.
 See below for details.

 ### The application run inside the container

-When IM starts a container, it will invoke the container with an argument of either __train__ or __serve__.
+When SageMaker starts a container, it will invoke the container with an argument of either __train__ or __serve__.
 We have set this container up so that the argument in treated as the command that the container executes.
 When training, it will run the __train__ program included and, when serving, it will run the __serve__ program.

 * __train__: The main program for training the model.
 When you build your own algorithm, you'll edit this to include your training code.
 * __serve__: The wrapper that starts the inference server.
 In most cases, you can use this file as-is.